 Where does the WTA Finals take place?

-From 2019 through 2028 the WTA season’s final will take place in Shenzhen, China.
-The city was awarded the WTA Finals after real estate developer Gemdale Corporation submitted the winning bid that included the construction of a new venue with a capacity of 12,000.
+The 2019 WTA Finals takes place in Shenzhen, China from October 27th until November 3rd.
+It will be the first of ten editions – from 2019 through 2028 – to take place in the Chinese city.
+In January 2018 the city was awarded the WTA Finals after real estate developer Gemdale Corporation submitted the winning bid that included the construction of a new venue with a capacity of 12,000.

-This means the pinnacle of the WTA calendar will remain in Asia.
+This means the pinnacle of the WTA calendar will remain in Asia, after a five-year spell in Singapore.
 The Women’s Tennis Association deliberately chose to hold the event on the continent back in 2014, because it wanted to grow the women’s game in the area.
 Add that to the many other new tournaments in the region and with Li Na’s successes back then and current successes for other Asian players, like Naomi Osaka, this will hopefully raise tennis’ profile in the region even further.

 Other activities during WTA Finals